pnp/sp-dev-fx-webparts/samples/react-css-in-js-typestyle/README.md

-We do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this community# "CSS in JS" with SharePoint Framework and TypeStyle
+# "CSS in JS" with SharePoint Framework and TypeStyle

 ## Summary